 The accounting treatment for the Collection Fund means the Council shows only its own proportion of balances through the accounts on an agency basis.
 This does not change the Collection Fund itself, which is prescribed under statute, but does remove the overall Collection Fund balance from the Council's Balance Sheet.
 It is replaced by a Collection Fund Adjustment Account to account for the Authority's movement on the fund, and debtors or creditors for amounts owed to/from major preceptors.

 Financial Overview - The Housing Revenue Account (HRA)

-During the year the HRA came in on budget, with no surplus or deficit.
-The HRA reserve remains at £10.3m at 31 March 2019.
+During the year the HRA came in underspent by £1.4m.
+This has seen the HRA reserve increase to £11.7m at 31 March 2020.

 Financial Overview - Capital Income & Expenditure